 C4 comes in six flavors, as far as I can tell: icy blue razz, fruit punch, orange dreamsicle, pink lemonade, strawberry margarita, and watermelon.
 Although their ingredient lineup isn’t that impressive, this is definitely one area where they do shine.

 Far too many pre workouts leave a disgusting aftertaste, or taste like a disgusting chemical concoction (think 4 Loco), but C4 is nothing like this.
-In fact, C4 has some of the best tasting flavors I’ve ever encountered in my time as a supplement salesman, fitness model, and fitness eBook author.
+In fact, the C4 pre workout has some of the best tasting flavors I’ve ever encountered in my time as a supplement salesman, fitness model, and fitness eBook author.

 The best flavor, in my opinion, is good old fruit punch—it’s really hard to go bad with this one.
 The others however, are just as good.
 The orange dreamsicle isn’t a common flavor, but they aced it just as well—it tastes like an orange cream Popsicle, and has zero aftertaste.